Skip to main content

 "Hmm?"

 "Is something bothering you?"
-She looked up at his face a little pale.
+She looked up at his face, a little pale.
 "You have been unusually quiet."

 "Just tired I guess."
 She shrugged looking away.
 "I will make some tea.
 And start studying.
 We have an important lecture tomorrow."

 "Yes, and we need to do well in the finals.
 It will ensure a good internship."
 He said, giving her half a hug from behind, putting his arms around her waist.
-Bondita suddenly jumped, making Aniruddha step back a little unsure.
+Bondita suddenly jumped, making Aniruddha step back a little, unsure.

-"I… need to…" she walked past him into the washroom keeping Aniruddha wondering.
+"I… need to…" She walked past him into the washroom, keeping Aniruddha wondering.

 The doctor's chamber was full of ladies hiding their bumps under the loosely worn dresses and sarees.
 One of the British Ladies in the waiting area was the only one who was accompanied by her husband.
 The elite Indians stared at her rather disapprovingly.
-Who talked of such things with a man.
+Who talked of such things with a man?
 They were glad that the doctor was a lady herself.
 Bondita suddenly wished someone had accompanied her.
 She felt lonely looking at the women accompanied by their mothers or mothers-in-law.
 Brushing away the nervous feeling that made her hands terribly cold, Bondita said a soft prayer as she waited for her turn.

 Aniruddha had bought the famous Rashomalai from K.C.
-Das especially travelling to Jorasanko for it, hoping to bring a smile to Bondita's face.
+Das, especially travelling to Jorasanko for it, hoping to bring a smile to Bondita's face.
 He had no idea what was going on, but he gathered she was overly stressed from the expectations he had weighed on her shoulders about the results.
 He cursed himself for doing that.
 First or second, the goal was to be a good Barrister.
 He hoped to have a conversation with Bondita, clearing the air that he was proud of her and she should be focused on learning rather than the ranks.
 He smiled at the bhar of Rasmalai.
-Her eyes would light up surely.
+Her eyes would light up, surely.

 Bondita nervously clasped her hands together as the lady doctor inspected her.